 how we work

 Based on a briefing document, students are designated to a project and they will start looking into the objective, expectations and desired end deliverable of the client.
 The research phase starts here as well.
 Our students will look into the background of the company and see what information is already clear and what points need to be more clarified.
 As it is their responsibility to deliver a project of good quality, they would like to receive more clarification via mail, telephone, or a real-life meeting.
-Usually, a meeting is scheduled by the students at Breda University once or twice, so that both parties are on the same page.
-Concerning the current COVID-19 pandemic situation all the meetings are located in a digital environment.
+Usually, a meeting is scheduled by the students at BUas once or twice, so that both parties are on the same page.
 Based on this a clear planning, milestones and deliverables are being set.

-Production House is a learning company and our biggest mission is to prepare young multi-media professionals.
+Production House is a learning company.
 We are not a commercial company and therefore we have no profit motives.
-However, for most projects, due to this our services are for free however it could appear that small expenses like travel costs and we ask our client to cover these costs as a fee for the service.
-We value good quality, client satisfaction and open communication throughout the whole project our students work together with you and your company.
-This is why our students have one fixed workday per week devoted to their project and the duration of the project is six weeks, this way, we can ensure end deliverables of good quality and real-life communication with both the client as their supervisors.
+However, for most projects, it could appear that small fees like travel expenses are charged.
+We value good quality, client satisfaction and an open communication throughout the whole project our students work together with you and your company.
+This is why our students have one fixed work day per week devoted on their project, this way, we can ensure end deliverables of good quality and real-life communication with both the client as with their supervisors.

 The supervisors are always on location at Production House work days and give feedback and advice to students each week.
 They are all specialists in their own industries.
-And because of this students work quality increases.
 But how does such a project look from the start to the end?
 What should your contribution be throughout this process be and how long does a project take?

 At the post-production stage, the students prepare to deliver their end deliverable.
 They start the editing of video and audio material, they finish their documentation and they write a detailed report of their work for the client.
 At the end of this stage, we ask the client to give feedback on the work of the students.
 Not only on the end deliverable, but also on the process and communication during the entire project.